Collaborative pianist and vocal coach

 Music, language and vocal technique

-When the breath is interrupted, the musical phrase loses continuity; when the text lacks clarity, musical flow is compromised.
+When the breath is interrupted, the musical phrase loses continuity; when the text is unclear, the musical flow is affected as well.

 Respect for individuality